totten/pathload-poc/README.md

 Suppose you have a library `cloud-file-io@1.2.3`.
 You may add it in a few ways:

 * `./dist/cloud-file-io@1.2.3.php`: PHP source file.
 Loading this file should provide all the necessary classes (or setup a classloader).
 * `./dist/cloud-file-io@1.2.3.phar`: PHP archive file.
-It should setup autoloading via `.config/pathload.php` and `composer.json` (or using a custom "stub").
+It should setup a classoader using `.config/pathload.php` and/or `composer.json` (or using a custom "stub").
 * `./dist/cloud-file-io@1.2.3`: Local directory.
-It should setup autoloading via `.config/pathload.php` and `composer.json`.
+It should setup a classloader using `.config/pathload.php` and/or `composer.json`.

 ## Discussion

 Topics one might consider for this POC:

-* How does it compare to using to status-quo?
-To idealized composer?
+* How does it compare to status-quo?
+To using idealized composer?
 To PEAR?
 To `LD_LIBRARY_PATH`?
-* What is the most realistic path to updating shared libraries in a WP/D7/BD-style environment?
+* What would it look like to have a site-wide "package update" process (e.g. deploying security updates)?
 * What would be involved with loading existing/public libraries from the packagist feed?
 How important is, eg, "php-scoper" to dealing with the "major-version" 'issue?
   Do we need to support existing/public libraries?
-* How significant is the performance impact if every pageload performs a `glob("*@*")` across each `$PRJ/dist` folder?
+* How significant is the performance impact if every pageload performs a `glob("*@*")` on each `$PLUGIN/dist`?
+What's the overhead of reading from PHARs?